 About us ::

-DogsBite.org is a public education website about dangerous dogs -- primarily pit bull type dogs.1 We are the only website dedicated to putting the safety of humans before dogs, as we are the only source of information on this topic that is not owned, controlled, or funded by pit bull breeders, owners, veterinarian or animal welfare groups.
+DogsBite.org is a public education website about dangerous dog breeds, chiefly pit bulls.
+We are the primary 501(c)(3) nonprofit organization dedicated to putting the safety of humans before dogs and the principal source of information on this topic that is not owned, controlled, or funded by dog breeders, dog advocacy, veterinarian or animal welfare groups.
 We do not receive government or corporate funding; we rely on donations from the public and our supporters -- people like you.

 - Pit bull ban

-A breed ban is the most proactive policy that can be undertaken regarding the pit bull problem.
+A breed ban is the most proactive policy that can be undertaken concerning the pit bull problem.
 A ban saves the most human lives by preventing attacks before they occur.
-By criminalizing pit bull breeding, a ban saves countless pit bulls from euthanasia.
+By prohibiting pit bull breeding, a ban also saves countless pit bulls from euthanasia.
 Data from Pawtucket, Rhode Island showed that attacks by pit bulls plunged into scarcity when its pit bull ban was active.5 Data from Aurora, Colorado showed a 93% reduction in pit bull euthanasia during its pit bull ban years.6

 - Mandatory spay/neuter